vdux/vdux/Readme.md

   * `onUpdate` - When the model changes.
 Receives `prev` and `next` models.
   * `afterRender` - Called after any render.
 Passed the model and the root DOM node of the component.
 Runs only in the browser.
 It is recommended that you avoid using it as much as possible - but it is necessary in a few cases like positioning elements relative to one another.
   * `onRemove` - When the component is removed.
 Receives `model`.

-## Local state

-In vdux, all of your state is kept in your global redux state atom under the `ui` property.
-In order to support component local state, your component may export two additional functions:

-  * `initialState` - Receives `model` and returns the starting state for your component.
-  * `reducer` - A reducing function for your component's state.
-Receives `(state, action)` and returns a new state.

 ### afterRender / nextTick